7 days in Calabria, Italy itinerary: a complete guide

 What is Calabria known for?

-Calabria is famous for its 500 kilometers of coastline with pristine turquoise waters and sandy or rocky beaches.
+Calabria is famed for its 500 kilometres of coastline with pristine turquoise waters and sandy or rocky beaches.

 The coasts are dotted by lovely fishing villages nestled between the Appennini mountains and facing the Tyrrhenian or Ionic Sea.